 -Obedience is the pathway to joy.
 This is one thing I’m seeking to teach my daughter, and am still learning myself.

 While we shouldn’t strive to hit all the moral checkboxes to win favor from God, when we obey we experience the freedom we have in Christ, the favor we received through His sacrifice!

-Before we were slaves to sin, but now, because Christ saved us, we are free to live for God, to live as He lovingly designed back in the Garden as His image-bearers!
+Before we were slaves to sin, but now we are free to live for God, to live as He lovingly designed back in the Garden as His image-bearers!
 (Genesis 1:27)